PostgreSQL Performance and Querying

 PostgreSQL uses B-tree indexes by default for most column types to speed up WHERE clause queries.

-What should teams check first when implementing B-tree Index?
+What should teams check before relying on B-tree Index?